 The Writing Process

 Most of the writing happened after hours and on weekends, which required discipline and persistence.
 After completing a draft of a chapter, I would send it to my editor, Kinnari.
 Since English is not my first language, my sentences were often too long, wordy, or at times unclear, and I felt sorry for the amount of work this created for her.
 Once the language edits were complete, the chapter moved on to the technical editor, who sometimes suggested reordering paragraphs, adding more background for less experienced readers, or even pointed out bugs in my code examples.
-It was always interesting to receive their feedback and learn from it—each round of review not only improved the book but also helped me grow as a writer and teacher.

 The Tools I Used